-Better tests needed to improve patient care, public healthNovember 7th, 2013 in Diseases, Conditions, Syndromes /
+Better tests needed to improve patient care, public healthNovember 7, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Despite advances in diagnostic technology, there is an urgent need for tests that are easy to use, identify the bug causing an infection and provide results faster than current tests, according to a report from the Infectious Diseases Society of America (IDSA) published today in a special supplement to Clinical Infectious Diseases.